ethanrich/plugin-neuropraxConvert/README.md

 # tool-neuropraxpy
 This is a CLI (command line interface) tool to read binary files from NEUROPRAX (.EEG/.EE_ files) and parse them into Python dictionaries.
+Python wraps a module of MATLAB scripts for converting the binary files to .mat format.
+The hard work was done for me.

 Functionality is limited to Windows.
 I could update it to include Linux.
 Let me know.